GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 ## Step 1.
 Remove Vertical and Horizontal Pattern Noise

-When the FFT algorithm looks at an image, it assumes that the image is just one period of an infinitely repeating spectrum:
+When the FFT algorithm looks at an image, it assumes the image is one period of an infinitely repeating spectrum:

 {{< figure
 height=300